buddhist-uni/buddhist-uni.github.io/_content/av/anything-you-synthesize_american-dollar.md

 year: 2008
 ---

-A beautiful music video on the truth of *anicca*: that all things are "synthesized" and are thus subject to decay, disappearance, and death.
+A beautiful music video about the passing of time.